vmware-archive/date-and-time-pattern-detection/README.md

 * Maven
 * Docker (optional, depending on the build type)

-## Build and Run as local REST-API service
+## Build and Run as local REST-API service using Docker

-1. Clone from remote to local machine
-2. Pull Docker image from Artifactory
+1. Pull Docker image from GitHub Container Registry: `docker pull ghcr.io/vmware-labs/date-and-time-pattern-detection:main`
-3. Run on specified port
+2. Run on specified port.
+Example: `docker run -p 8083:8083 ghcr.io/vmware-labs/date-and-time-pattern-detection:main`
+3. Open browser at http://localhost:8083/i18n/swagger-ui/index.html#/ (Port may be different, depending on above step).
+4. Access the REST-API documentation and test-out the endpoints.

+**Note: You can also run the service locally by cloning the project, calling `mvn clean install` and running the Jar file under rest-api-service/target/.**

 ### Example Usage